-A loan is considered impaired when it is probable that the Company will be unable to collect all amounts due according to the contractual terms of the loan agreement.
-Impaired loans include loans on nonaccrual status and performing restructured loans.
-Income from loans on nonaccrual status is recognized to the extent cash is received and when the loan's principal balance is deemed collectible.
+Loans that do not share risk characteristics are evaluated on an individual basis.
+Loans evaluated individually are not also included in the collective evaluation.
 Depending on a particular loan's circumstances, the Company measures impairment of a loan based upon the present value of expected future cash flows discounted at the loan's effective interest rate, the loan's observable market price, or the fair value of the collateral less estimated costs to sell if the loan is collateral dependent.
 A loan is considered collateral dependent when repayment of the loan is based solely on the liquidation of the collateral.
 Fair value, where possible, is determined by independent appraisals, typically on an annual basis.
 Between appraisal periods, the fair value may be adjusted based on specific events, such as if deterioration of quality of the collateral comes to the Company's attention as part of its problem loan monitoring process, or if discussions with the borrower lead us to believe the last appraised value no longer reflects the actual market for the collateral.
 The impairment amount on a collateral-dependent loan is charged off to the allowance if deemed not collectible and the impairment amount on a loan that is not collateral-dependent is set up as a specific reserve.

 Assets acquired through, or in lieu of, loan foreclosure are held for sale and are initially recorded at fair value less estimated selling costs.
-Any write-down to fair value at the time of transfer to other real estate owned is charged to the allowance for loan losses.
+Any write-down to fair value at the time of transfer to other real estate owned is charged to the allowance for credit losses.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less estimated costs to sell.
 Costs of improvements are capitalized, whereas costs related to holding other real estate owned and subsequent write-downs to the value are expensed.
 Any gains and losses realized at the time of disposal are reflected in income.

 Real estate, which the Company acquires as a result of foreclosure or by deed-in-lieu of foreclosure, is classified as foreclosed assets until sold and is initially recorded at fair value less costs to sell when acquired, establishing a new carrying value.
-Foreclosed assets totaled \$2.9 million at December 31, 2021.
-One property for \$2.9 million, is located in a desirable downtown area in Birmingham, Alabama but has routine legal issues which is delaying the sale.
+Foreclosed assets totaled \$33,000 at December 31, 2023, consisting of one property, located in Wedowee, Alabama.
+The Company sold a \$2.9 million property in December 2023 and incurred selling expenses but no loss.